 Breakfast cake or Coffee Cake?

 It’s basically the same thing.
 The French and Italians refer to it as a Breakfast cake and Coffee cake is more American or Canadian.
 Both are served either at breakfast or even as a snack made to be eaten with a cup of coffee, hence the name Coffee cake.

 What do Italians eat for breakfast?

-Those who eat breakfast at the local bar usually choose an espresso (plain or macchiato (a little milk added)) or a cappuccino served with a cornetto, also known as a croissant.
-They can be a simple one, or filled with custard, jam or a chocolate hazelnut filling.
+Those who eat breakfast at the local bar usually choose an espresso, plain or macchiato (which is just a little milk added)) or a cappuccino served with a cornetto, also known as a croissant.
+It can be a simple one, or filled with custard, jam or a chocolate hazelnut filling.

 How to store the cake

 The cake can be kept at room temperature, be sure to keep it in an air tight container or in a covered cake dish.
 It will keep for 2-3 days.
 Or keep it tightly wrapped or in an airtight container in the fridge.
 It will keep for up to 7 days in the fridge.